-You have a choice of virtual machines:
+You have a choice of ATLAS Open Data Virtual Machines:

 To learn more about the data and analyses we have prepared for you, take a look at the Software Book

 Virtual machine book for VM versions M, L and N